miramm/fit_tests/README.md

 ## Organization

-The test harness is located in the 'tests' tree.
-Common libraries are located in 'common'
-Deployment and test wrapper scripts are located in 'deploy'.
-Test script templates are located in 'templates'.
-Utilities are located in 'util'.
+- 'tests' is the test 'harness'
+- 'common' contains any common library functions
+- 'deploy' contains deployment and installation scripts
+- 'templates' contains script templates for making new tests
+- 'util' contains non-test utilities

 ## Configuration

 Local runtime parameters are set from the 'config/global_config.json' file.
 Stack definitions are set from the 'config/stack_config.json' file.
+An alternate configuration directory can be selected using the -config argument.
+More details in config/README.mg.

 ## Running the tests